The ACRES House

 The ACRES house is a special place.

 Just beyond our front door is our spacious open kitchen area and workspace.
-This is the heart of the house, providing the perfect space for everyday life lessons, cooking classes, shared meals, homework help, TV watching, and socializing.
-Just off the kitchen is a large covered deck which offers a place to relax, enjoy the rural scenery, and listen to the birds.
-Our family room includes comfortable seating for social groups, activities, and events, while the bedrooms and sitting room upstairs provide quiet work spaces as well as opportunities to practice life skills.
+This is the heart of the house, providing the perfect space for programs, homework help, shared meals and socializing.
+Just off the kitchen is a large covered deck which offers a place to relax, enjoy the outdoors and listen to the birds.
+Our family room includes comfortable seating and a large TV, while the bedrooms and sitting room upstairs provide quiet work spaces as well as opportunities to practice life skills.
 The levels of our home are connected by large, two story staircases where our community's artwork and donor plaques are showcased.